-Best Online Colleges in South Dakota for 2018
+What are the Best Online Colleges in South Dakota?

 The schools compiled in this list represent the best online colleges in South Dakota using criteria such as affordability, convenience, and academic excellence.
 Choosing the right college can have a major impact on the next two to four years of your life, which is why it’s important to make an informed decision.
 Showcasing a variety of educational models, online platforms, degree programs, and tuition levels, this list can help you find the school that best suits your goals and interests.
 Whether you’re a returning student or brand new to higher education, this ranking can take much of the stress and grunt work out of the college application process.

 Retention Rate 77%

 Graduation Rate 52%